pololu/motoron-arduino/README.md

 ### Connections

+In order to use this library, you will need to power the Motoron's logic and connect the Motoron to your board's I&sup2;C pins.
+Plugging the Motoron shield into a standard Arduino-compatible board achieves this.

-All of the needed connections are made when you plug the Motoron shield into your Arduino.
-If you are not doing that, you will need to connect the GND pins of both boards, connect the SDA pins of both boards, connect the SCL pins of both boards, and connect the IOREF pins of both boards in order to supply logic power for the Motoron.
+If you are not plugging the Motoron in as a shield, you will need to connect the GND pins of both boards, connect the SDA pins of both boards, connect the SCL pins of both boards, and connect the IOREF pins of both boards in order to supply logic power to the Motoron.

 ### Software